 2018-2019 Artist-In-Residence Program

-HPS 3rd graders will be joined for 4 days by Resident Artists Catherine Stewart & Stephanie Lazenby, of the New Hampshire Theater Project.
-Focusing on skills in collaboration, creative thinking & self-expression, they will engage students in experiences designed around the HPS science curriculum of Forces and Motion & scientific discovery.
+HPS 3rd graders were joined for 4 days by Resident Artists Catherine Stewart & Stephanie Lazenby, of the New Hampshire Theater Project.
+Focusing on skills in collaboration, creative thinking & self-expression, they engaged students in experiences designed around the HPS science curriculum of Forces and Motion & scientific discovery.
 The residency is designed to allow creativity to reign in both the arts and the exploration of science through docudrama.
-The residency will also incorporate the 3rd grade year-round theme of “Character” and will look at the theme of immigration & people from other places in the world.
-Dates: Nov 27/30 & Dec 4/7 www.nhtheatreproject.org/
+The residency also incorporates the 3rd grade year-round theme of “Character” and looks at the theme of immigration & people from other places in the world. www.nhtheatreproject.org/

-HUES 4th graders will be joined for 4 days by the wonderful Michael Caduto, back by popular demand.
-Through music, storytelling & participatory experiences, he will engage students with Traditions of the Land & NH Abenaki Culture, and also focus on Science/ STEAM themes with Energy & Earth Stewardship with his "Energy Rocks" youth program.
-This program will be an unique and timely opportunity for students to look back AND look forward, seven generations.
-Dates: Nov 28/29 & Dec 12/13 www.p-e-a-c-e.net
+HUES 4th graders were joined for 4 days by the wonderful Michael Caduto, back by popular demand.
+Through music, storytelling & participatory experiences, he engages students with Traditions of the Land & NH Abenaki Culture, and also focus on Science/ STEAM themes with Energy & Earth Stewardship with his "Energy Rocks" youth program.
+This program is an unique and timely opportunity for students to look back AND look forward, seven generations. www.p-e-a-c-e.net

 Both residencies are designed for active participation to make these enriching experiences possible for our students!